warren-bank/node-request-cli/README.md

     Specifies the directory to which all file downloads will be saved.
     The default is "." (the current directory).

+"--default-page" <value>
+    Specify the filename to save URLs having only a directory path.
+    The default is "index.html".

 "-O" <filepath>
 "--output-document" <filepath>
     Specifies where output will be written.